In order to bring you the best organic produce, some ingredients may differ from those depicted.

-North African black lentil pitas with carrot-cranberry salad
+North African black lentil pitas with tangy carrot-cranberry salad

 - 1 teaspoon harissa powder

 - 4 or 5 sprigs organic fresh mint

 - 2 Atoria's Family Bakery whole grain pita breads

 Calories 700, Total Fat 29g (37% DV), Sat.
 Fat 4.5g (23% DV), Trans Fat 0g, Cholest.
 5mg (2% DV), Sodium 550mg (24% DV), Total Carb.
 92g (33% DV), Fiber 21g (75% DV), Total Sugars 30g (Incl.
 18g Added Sugars, 36% DV), Protein 24g

 Contains: Milk, Wheat

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans, Sesame.

 Pickle the onion